Palabuhanratu

+The town had 37,477 inhabitants in mid 2024, while the district had 124,596.
+The district is composed of the town (kelurahan) and nine surrounding rural villages (desa), all sharing the postcode 43364.
+These are tabulated below with their areas and the populations as at 2024.

 Economy

 Ocean fishing port

-The current port has been improved to become an ocean fishing port with investment of Rp.415 billion ($48.8 million) on a 17-hectare area expansion.
+The current port has been improved to become an ocean fishing port with an investment of IDR 415 billion ($48.8 million) on a 17-hectare area expansion.
 The project was initialized in September 2011.

 Tourism

 Coastline

-The Pelabuhan Ratu's white sands beach is a popular vacation destination for visitors from Sukabumi, Bogor, Bandung and Jakarta.
+The Pelabuhan Ratu's white sands beach is a popular vacation destination for visitors from Sukabumi, Bogor, Bandung, and Jakarta.
 However, because of high rolling waves, some spots on the beach are considered too dangerous for swimming.
 Together with Pangandaran, the beaches are popular in West Java, both facing south towards the Indian Ocean.

 Hotels, restaurants, resorts, and tourism facilities were built in the vicinity.
-Among the oldest is The Samudra Beach Hotel, established in 1966 commissioned by then Indonesian president Sukarno.
+Among the oldest is The Samudra Beach Hotel, established in 1966 and commissioned by then-Indonesian president Sukarno.
 Sukarno was involved with the exact location and the idea for the Samudra Beach Hotel.
 The hotel keeps room 308 furnished with green colours and reserved for Nyai Loro Kidul.
 A painting of Nyai Rara Kidul by Basuki Abdullah, a famous Indonesian painter, is displayed in this room.

 Surfing location

 Palabuhanratu has become a popular location for surfers in recent years, with its Indian Ocean location providing good waves.
-Several spots that are popular with for surfers are Cimaja Beach, Sunset Beach, Karang Sari Beach and Karang Aji Beach.
+Several spots that are popular with surfers are Cimaja Beach, Sunset Beach, Karang Sari Beach, and Karang Aji Beach.

-From June 12 to 18, 2011 the second event of the West Java Surfing Championship was initialized at Cimaja Beach: a 750-meter beach with waves about 1 to 2 meters high.
-The competition got 6 stars surfing premium (the highest rank) as a part of Indonesian Surfing Championship and Asian Surfing Championship Tours.
+From 12 to 18 June 2011 the second event of the West Java Surfing Championship was held at Cimaja Beach: a 750-metre beach with waves about 1 to 2 metres high.
+The competition got 6 stars surfing premium (the highest rank) as a part of the Indonesian Surfing Championship and Asian Surfing Championship Tours.
 Cimaja Beach has many rocks, so sometimes it is called 'Beach Without Sand.'